 - Education level

-Use that research to determine how loud your music should be.
-For example, in a 1993 study published by the Association for Consumer Research, the authors report that middle-aged people preferred to shop when music was playing in the foreground, so it's harder to ignore, while those older than 50 preferred music in the background.
+Use that research to determine how loud your shopping music should be.
+For example, in a 1993 study published by the Association for Consumer Research, the authors report that middle-aged people preferred to shop when in store music was playing in the foreground, so it's harder to ignore, while those older than 50 preferred music for retail stores in the background.
 If all of your shoppers are younger, you might need to keep the volume up a bit.
 If everyone is older, quiet might be key.

-Next, think about the music your audience is likely to know.
-Familiar music helps your audience to hum along while they browse, and if the music seems happy or positive, your consumers might reflect those emotions.
+Next, think about the radio music your audience is likely to know.
+Familiar music in retail stores helps your audience to hum along while they browse, and if the retail music solutions seem happy or positive, your consumers might reflect those emotions.

 Need Help Picking the Perfect Retail Music?Start Here

 Think About Your Product

 Think about the playlists you've created.
 You probably have a set of songs dedicated to workouts, another set dedicated to romantic moments, and yet another dedicated to relaxing during the day.
 You know, deep down, that background music for retail stores should match the activities you're engaged in.

 Just as you wouldn't play heavy rap music while you're settling down to sleep, you shouldn't offer your consumers musical choices that seem either unusual or jarring.
 Make a sound choice like that, and it could have an impact on your bottom line.

 For example, in a study published by the Association for Consumer Research, wine shop retailers offered consumers the choice between top 40 music and classical music as they browsed for their beverages.
 They found that consumers made more expensive purchases when they listened to classical music when compared to top 40 music.